 That leaves person-to-person.

 Obviously the best way to learn karate (or dancing, or tennis, or any coordinated physical activity for that matter) is through live instruction from an expert.
 The difficulty in the early days of karate, with very few masters and travel not being as easy as it is today, is that very few people could learn the art of karate properly.
 And so kata was invented.

 Kata is “record” of a fighting style.
 Often named for the master whose fighting style it records, it was a way of reducing an entire style down to something that could be memorised and shown to others.
 By this method, students could go on to teach the kata to new people, or visit other masters to learn their kata (though it was typically students of a master that created the kata, not the masters themselves).
 And most importantly, the style of a master would not be lost upon their death.

 How Does Kata Work?

 This, unfortunately, is where things get a bit muddy.
 In the early days of kata, it’s likely that the movements were accompanied by accurate explanations of what they meant.
 However, kata still spread by word of mouth.
 In the roughly two centuries that karate has been around, only roughly a quarter of that time has there been a reliable and accessible technological method of sharing information visually.
 This meant that kata began to differ and branch off, the original meanings of the movements becoming lost.

-Adding to this, there was a concerted effort in the early twentieth century to make karate more palatable to a Japanese public that increasingly saw karate as too violent and uncivilised, which led to much of the more violent aspects of the art being smoothed over, and far less practical explanations for the movements being adopted.
+Adding to this, there was a concerted effort in the early 20th century to make karate more palatable to a Japanese public that increasingly saw karate as too violent and uncivilised, which led to much of the more violent aspects of the art being smoothed over, and far less practical explanations for the movements being adopted.